 Now you know the general overview of both software, let’s take a look at some pricing factors.

-Amazon vs Azure Pricing
+AWS vs Azure Pricing

 Both Azure and AWS pricing models offer pay as you go structure.
 AWS charges you on an hourly basis whereas Azure charges you on a per-minute basis.